 Location.
-31° 13.867′ N, 84° 12.55′ W. Marker is in Camilla, Georgia, in Mitchell County.
-Marker is at the intersection of West Broad Street (Georgia Route 37) and North Court Avenue, on the right when traveling west on West Broad Street.
+31° 13.877′ N, 84° 12.771′ W. Marker is in Camilla, Georgia, in Mitchell County.
+Marker is on West Broad Street (Georgia Route 37) west of Butler Street, on the right when traveling west.
+Marker and subject locomotive are on exhibit in a small park between Broad Street and the railroad tracks.
 Touch for map.
-The marker is on the Mitchell Courthouse lawn.
-Marker is in this post office area: Camilla GA 31730, United States of America.
+Marker is at or near this postal address: 109 West Broad Street, Camilla GA 31730, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 5 other markers are within 13 miles of this marker, measured as the crow flies.
-Old City Well (here, next to this marker); Mitchell County War Memorial (within shouting distance of this marker); Hawthorne Trail (approx. 0.8 miles away); Baker County (approx. 9.4 miles away); Gum Pond Community (approx. 12.4 miles away).
+At least 6 other markers are within 13 miles of this marker, measured as the crow flies.
+Old City Well (approx. 0.2 miles away); Mitchell County (approx. 0.2 miles away); Mitchell County War Memorial (approx. ¼ mile away); Hawthorne Trail (approx. 0.8 miles away); Baker County (approx. 9.2 miles away); Gum Pond Community (approx. 12½ miles away).

 Also see . . .
 Baldwin Locomotive Works (Wikipedia).
 The Baldwin Locomotive Works was an American manufacturer of railroad locomotives from 1825 to 1956.
 The company was for decades the world's largest (Submitted on May 8, 2021, by Cosmos Mariner of Cape Canaveral, Florida.)